GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors

 Real yieldshttps://tmsnrt.rs/333en18

-(Additional reporting by Wayne Cole in Sydney, Editing by William Maclean and Alexander Smith)
+(Additional reporting by Wayne Cole in Sydney, Editing by William Maclean, Alexander Smith and Alison Williams)

 ((thomas.wilkes@thomsonreuters.com))